teboli/pytorch_rotation/README.md

-This repo contains a Pytorch implementation of the high-quality convolution-based rotation introduced in IEEE TIP'95: "Convolution-Based Interpolation for Fast, High-Quality Rotation of Images" by Michael Unser, Philipe Thevenaz and Leonid Yaroslavsky [[paper]](https://perso.telecom-paristech.fr/angelini/SI241/papers_for_project/yaro_rot.pdf).
+This repo contains a Pytorch implementation of the high-quality convolution-based rotation introduced in IEEE TIP'95: "Convolution-Based Interpolation for Fast, High-Quality Rotation of Images" by Michael Unser, Philippe Thevenaz and Leonid Yaroslavsky [[paper]](https://perso.telecom-paristech.fr/angelini/SI241/papers_for_project/yaro_rot.pdf).

 This implementation comes with a rotation method working for 4D and 5D tensors